-Having regard to the above ordinary dictionary meaning, the term "retired persons" refers to persons having concluded their career, occupation, business or profession owing to having attained retirement age relevant to that particular career, occupation, business or profession, or persons retired owing to ill-health or infirmity, or
+Having regard to the above, the term "retired" refers to persons having concluded their working life, career, occupation, business or profession owing to having attained retirement age relevant to that particular career, occupation, business or profession, or persons retired owing to ill-health or infirmity, or retrenchment, or any other reason.
+Persons, however, can retire for reasons other than age, for example, when they are eligible for retirement benefits or social assistance provided in the form of old age grants.
+PBA 3(c) does not prescribe the reason for retirement.